by David B. Williams Thursday, January 5, 2012

 The London Archaeopteryx, as it came to be called, caused quite a commotion.
 Paleontologist Hugh Falconer wrote to Darwin: “Had the Solnhofen quarries been commissioned — by august command — to turn out a strange being à la Darwin — it could not have executed the behest more handsomely — than in the Archaeopteryx.”
 Owen, in contrast, believed it to be a bird, though not a transitional species; Archaeopteryx represented one of the ideal archetypes planned by a Creator.
 For British biologist and staunch Darwin defender Thomas Huxley, however, Archaeopteryx was a transitional species and one that helped show the connection between birds and reptiles

 Sixteen years would pass before another Archaeopteryx appeared.
 Coincidentally, Häberlein’s son acquired that fossil for perhaps as little as 140 marks, about the cost of replacing the family cow.
 After an initial preparation, he raised the price to 25,710 marks and eventually sold it for 20,000 marks to Werner von Siemens, who made it available to the Berlin Mineralogical Museum.
 After this second find, known as the Berlin specimen, no others would be discovered until 1956.

-Paleontologists have discovered a total of just 10 skeletons and one feather of
+Paleontologists have discovered a total of just 10 skeletons and one

 Archaeopteryx.
 All have come from the Solnhofen limestone, though one was “discovered” at a museum in Haarlem, The Netherlands.
 Ironically, von Meyer had first described this specimen, unearthed in 1855, as a pterodactyl.
 Not until Yale paleontologist John Ostrom examined it in 1970 did anyone suspect that it was an Archaeopteryx, or that it was the first one ever found — though today we consider the original Archaeopteryx to be the one written about in 1861.